ShivaArya1/youtube_video_downloader/README.md

 - **ffmpeg** will be downloaded automatically on first run (no setup needed).
 - If you get a missing module error, make sure your virtual environment is active and dependencies installed.
+- This application has only been tested on Windows.
+Mac users may need to make additional adjustments.
 - You can also run `python gui.py` for GUI testing.

 ---